-The contest gathers 69 OCP problem instances: 32 of them are academic problems similar to those tackled in [2] (various sizes and discretizations of an empty room modeled by a rectangular cuboid with cameras on the ceiling), and 37 of them are real-world problems similar to those tackled in [6] (various sizes and discretizations of urban areas with cameras on the walls of the buildings).
+This benchmark testbed gathers 69 OCP problem instances.
+32 of them are academic problems similar to those tackled in [3]: various sizes and discretizations of an empty room modeled by a rectangular cuboid with cameras on the ceiling.
+And 37 of them are real-world problems similar to those tackled in [8]: various sizes and discretizations of urban areas with cameras on the walls of the buildings.